Evaluation, Renewal, and Advancement of Term Faculty Appointments

 The advancement review process starts at the department level and is described in the department governance document.
 Information about advancement eligibility, criteria, process, and deadlines is available in the department.

 Once candidate advancement materials are submitted, a peer review by department faculty will take place and a vote recorded.
 In some departments, there is a review committee that votes, in other departments all eligible faculty vote.
 These details are clarified in the department governance document.
 The department chair also reviews and votes on advancement before forwarding to the college dean for review and recommendation.
-The dean then forwards the dossier and all votes to the Senior Vice President and Provost for a final decision.
+The dean then forwards the portfolio and all votes to the Senior Vice President and Provost for a final decision.
 The Senior Vice President and Provost will notify candidates of the final decision on advancement by May 1.

 Effective dates of advancement